ced000/Git-learn/README.md

 # Git-learn
-Learning to use Git - To learn to do, you have to do.
+Learning to use Git - To learn to do, you have to do!